-Mindfulness is the practice of focusing our attention on the present moment, without judgement, and with an awareness of our feelings, our thoughts, and the physical state of our body.
+Mindfulness is the practice of focusing our attention on the present moment, without judgment, and with an awareness of our feelings, our thoughts, and the physical state of our body.

 Experiencing mindfulness seems simple.
 But like anything else that appears simple and elegant on the surface – it isn’t as straightforward as it appears.